 Glyceryl trinitrate (also called GTN) spray is used to relieve chest pain (angina).
-Find out how to use GTN spray correctly and possible side effects.
+Find out how to use it safely and possible side effects.

 |Type of medicine||Also called|